Periodic Table and its Properties

 Data Analysis

-The data from experiments that are performed to study the periodic table can be used to create graphs and charts that show the periodic trends in the properties of the elements.
+The data from experiments performed to study the periodic table can be used to create graphs and charts that show the periodic trends in the properties of the elements.
 These graphs and charts can be used to make predictions about the properties of other elements and to design new experiments to study the periodic table.

 Applications